OT2014 - Contextual Determinants of Occupation

 The student workload for this

-- 26 hours lectures - 2 hrs per week
+- 26 hours on-campus > Lectures - 2 hrs per week

-- 26 hours workshops/Seminars - 2 hrs per week
+- 26 hours on-campus > Workshops/Seminars - 2 hrs per week

 - assessment and self-directed study